urbanslug/blog/posts/2019-07-21-Justifying-SHA256-in-Graphite.md

 [Cryptography generic birthday attack (collision resistance)].

-# Applied to variation
+# Applied to Variation
 For a 256 bit hash we have 2<sup>256</sup> as our bucket size.
 We then have the square root of that being 2<sup>(256/2)</sup> = 2<sup>128</sup> approximately 3.4\*10<sup>38</sup> as the sample size below which we have 0.5 chance of collision.

-For context, consider the human genome which is approximately 3 giga (billion) nucleotides in length.
-As you can see, 3*10<sup>6</sup> is much much smaller than  3.4\*10<sup>38</sup>.
+For context, the human genome is approximately 3\*10<sup>6</sup> (billion) nucleotides long, which is much smaller than  3.4\*10<sup>38</sup>.

-Viruses have much shorter genomes ranging in kilo (thousand) nucleotides.
-For example RSV is approximately 15\*10<sup>3</sup> which is even much than than 3.4*10<sup>38</sup> compared to the human genome.
+Viruses have even shorter genomes, ranging in kilo (thousand) nucleotides, for example, the RSV genome is approximately 15\*10<sup>3</sup> nucleotides long which is even shorter than 3.4*10<sup>38</sup> when compared to the human genome.

 The number of variations we expect in these genomes is therefore much smaller than 2<sup>128</sup>.
 As a side note, SHA256 is
 [used to uniquely identify bitcoin] which there are a lot of.

-# How much variation can actually occur
+# How Much Variation Can Actually Occur?
-The short answer is we don't know for sure but we can estimate its upper bound.
+The short answer is: we don't know for sure but we can estimate its upper bound.

 Given we look at genomes that are in the same species or quasi species we expect 99% similarity.